nayandeep-das/Generative-AI-Image-Captioning/README.md

 # Generative AI Image Captioning with BLIP

 This project uses the BLIP (Bootstrapping Language-Image Pretraining) model to generate natural language captions from images.
+The project can be configured to use either BLIP Base or BLIP Large models.

 ## Technologies
 - Python